AbirHasan2005/instagram-dl/README.md

 <details>
   <summary>Important</summary>

 This is in development.
 Could be buggy.
-If you get any kind of error please report in repo issues.
+If you get any kind of error please report in [issues](https://github.com/AbirHasan2005/instagram-dl/issues).
 Also you can report on my [Telegram Group](http://t.me/linux_repo).
 Also this is available on [SourceForge](https://sourceforge.net/projects/instagram-dl/) as EXE File for Windows.

 #### SourceForge:
 <a href="https://sourceforge.net/projects/instagram-dl/"><img alt="SourceForge" src="https://img.shields.io/sourceforge/dt/instagram-dl?color=blue&label=SourceForge&logo=sourceforge"></a>